-The affected body part is an extremity, wrap it in a bulky dressing or blanket for mechanical protection during transport.
-Also, remove jewelry from affected extremities.
-Oral hydration and administration of ibuprofen may improve outcome, if feasible.
+The affected body part is likely to be an extremity, so wrap it in a bulky dressing or blanket for mechanical protection during transport.
+In addition, oral hydration and administration of ibuprofen may improve the outcome, if feasible.
 Avoid alcohol or sedatives, which can enhance heat loss and impair shivering.

 Emergency Department Care

 Address life-threatening conditions first.
-Fluid resuscitation, especially in persons with mountain frostbite, enhances blood flow and tissue perfusion.
+Fluid resuscitation, especially in persons with frostbite occurring at altitude, enhances blood flow and tissue perfusion.
 Rapidly rewarm the affected body part, avoiding further trauma.

 Administer analgesics, such as morphine sulfate, as needed for pain.
 Ibuprofen should also be administered.

 Angiography or technetium Tc 99 bone scanning can be used to determine tissue viability and may help surgical consultants in determining the need for tissue debridement or amputation.